u-yas/taghstars/README.md

 ### What is this?
-- Tag the GitHub Repository that you ster.
+- Tag the GitHub Repository you star.
 Then display the tagged Repository in Kanban format on Chrome or Firefox extensions.

 - Develop with next.js(static generate)